nuthanc/Angular-ReactiveForms/README.md

   * formGroup directive in form and attach to Form Model instance created in the class
   * formControlName in input
   * Validation attributes not present(as it is done in Class)

+### Template-driven Form: Template

+* Check customer.component.html in demo-start-v12
+* card, card-body, form-group row mb-2, form-control, is-invalid, invalid-feedback classes are from Bootstrap
+* novalidate for disabling Browser validation
+* signupForm is the Form Model reference and is passed to save method on Submit
+* firstNameVar.dirty for showing the Validation error as the User types
+* The errors collection would have the names of the validation rules as key(required and minlength) when there are errors
+* is-invalid class for Red border
+* is-invalid style class also updates the invalid-feedback for any sibling elements from display: none to display: block

+### Template-driven Form: Component

+* Check customer.component.ts in demo-start-v12
+* Properties for binding
+* Methods for getting and saving data

+### Complex Scenarios

+* Template-driven gets quite complex for the below and Reactive Form is preferred
+* Scenarios
+  * Dynamically add input elements
+  * Watch what the user types
+  * Wait validation until typing stops
+  * Different validation for different situations
+  * Immutable data structures